 In sum, superior understanding of and control over the customer experience is enabling business leaders to improve it by orders of magnitude.

-Productivity gains and benefits in terms of market position can be viewed as the tip of the AI benefit iceberg, while the potential impact on internal organizational dynamics is often overlooked.
+Productivity gains and benefits in market position may be the tip of the AI benefit iceberg, while organizations often overlook the potential impact on internal organizational dynamics.

 The automation and digitalization of administrative and repetitive tasks are driving a qualitative change in individual employee jobs — not only for manufacturing operatives, but also for health professionals, for train drivers, for accountants… you name it.
 Jobs that used to involve a lot of lower-value-added work are increasingly focused on planning, coordination, oversight, analysis, and decision-making.
 When the work is manual in nature, it increasingly is augmented by smart machines.